alexbradd/compsci-notes/first/flc/notes.md

 Regular languages are **closed** to: **concatenation, union and star**.
-This means that regular languages are also **closed with regards to the derived operators** i.e. cross, repetition, optionality, etc.
+This means that regular languages are also **closed with regards to the derived operators** i.e. cross, repetition, optionality, etc. Regular languages are also closed w.r.t the set operations (intersection, complement and difference) and mirroring.

 Another property is that **REG is the smallest set such that**: